treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 True
 ```

-Since integers are immutable in Python (as are floating point numbers and strings) we don't really care that each list contains the same exact integer objects because there's no way to mutate them anyway.
+Since integers are immutable in Python we don't really care that each list contains the same objects because we can't mutate those objects anyway.

 With mutable objects, this distinction matters.
-If we pass a list-of-lists to the `list` constructor, Python will copy 3 pointers to 3 lists to make a new list:
+This makes two list-of-lists which each contain pointers to the same three lists:

 ```pycon
 >>> matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]
 >>> new_matrix = list(matrix)
 ```

-Our two lists aren't the same, but each item within them is the same:
+These two lists aren't the same, but each item within them is the same:

 ```pycon
 >>> matrix is new_matrix